DaVince/davince.online/src/pages/no-date/misspeggyx-clips.md

 % MISSPEGGYx clips

-If you happened to this page, then welcome!
+If you happened to stumble across this page, then welcome!
 I collect MISSPEGGYx clips here and organize them according to various themes!
 When I got enough clips for a theme, they be turned into some nice edits for my [PEGGYx's Kitchen YouTube channel](https://www.youtube.com/@PEGGYsKitchen)!

 # Sow noises